 Q: How is COVID-19 diagnosed?

 A: Diagnosis occurs through laboratory testing of respiratory specimens.
 Some coronavirus strains cause the common cold and patients tested by their healthcare provider may test positive for these types.
-The SARS-Co-V-2 (COVID-2019) strain can only be detected at a public health laboratory.
+Tests identify the virus in samples from the respiratory system, such as from nasal or nasopharyngeal swabs

 Q: How can I help protect myself?